Great Siege of Malta: Deliberation in Messina

-Although Don Garcia did not at once send the promised relief (troops were still being levied), he persuaded Philip II to allow him to release an advance force of some 600 men under the command of Don Melchor de Robles, a Spanish knight.
-After several attempts, this piccolo soccorso (small relief) managed to land on Malta in early July and sneak into Birgu, raising the spirits of the besieged garrison immensely.
-However this relief force was too small to make any significant impact.

-Don Garcia pleaded with Philip II to authorize a much larger relief force to be deployed, but the Spanish king was indecisive and fearful of risking his newly assembled fleet.
-Although the Spanish council was gathered, some members still deemed a relief of Malta too dangerous, and proposed attacking Tunis in an attempt to force the Turks to divide their forces.
-However, their captain-general Don Álvaro de Bazán also called for relieving the siege, and eventually this was the decision adopted.
+Although García de Toledo didn't send the promised relief all at once (troops were still being levied), he persuaded Philip II of Spain to allow him to release an advance force of some 600 men under the command of Don Melchor de Robles, a Spanish knight.
+After several attempts, this piccolo soccorso (small relief), ferried by Juan de Cardona, managed to land on Malta in July 3 and sneak into Birgu, raising the spirits of the besieged garrison immensely.
+However, this relief force was too small to make any significant impact.
+Don Garcia pleaded with Philip II to authorize a much larger relief force, but the monarch was wary of risking his newly assembled armada, which would have left Christendom defenseless if it was destroyed.
+Eventually, by the end of July, fleets brought by Álvaro de Bazán and Giovanni Andrea Doria enabled Toledo to gather 90 galleys and 45 sailing ships in Sicily.